In this article we will discuss the 8 questions to ask a financial advisor that will help you assess their expertise, fees, and approach!

 Many financial advisors focus solely on investment management.
 They will generally answer planning related questions but don’t have a planning centric service model.

-Other financial advisors, especially CERTIFIED FINANCIAL PLANNER® professionals (CFP®), specialize in comprehensive financial planning services and offer investment management as an add-on service.
+Other financial advisors, especially CERTIFIED FINANCIAL PLANNER® professionals (CFP®), specialize in comprehensive financial planning services and offer investment management as an add-on.

 Maybe you are only looking for investment advice.
 Alternatively, you might be looking for help with your budget and don’t have investment related questions.
-When evaluating who to hire, it’s important to know whether your advisor will help you craft a complete financial plan or simply manage your investment portfolio.
+It’s important to know whether your advisor will help you craft a complete financial plan or simply manage your investment portfolio.

 7. What’s Your Investment Philosophy?

 Most financial advisors have their own approach to investing, known as their investment philosophy.
-Satisfaction with your financial advisor is based on transparency and trust with how they help you manage your money.
+Satisfaction with your financial advisor is often based on transparency with how they help you manage your money.

-Some financial advisors maintain a passive investment philosophy.
-Passive investing typically involves investing in broad market index funds using ETFs or low cost mutual funds to create exposure to hundreds or thousands of stocks and bonds without trying to predict which individual companies or sectors will perform well or poorly.
+Some financial advisors use a passive investment philosophy.
+Passive investing typically involves investing in index funds using ETFs or low cost mutual funds.
+This creates exposure to hundreds or thousands of stocks and bonds without the need to predict which individual companies will perform well.

-This investment approach is used by advisors who believe that predicting the future and trying to outperform the overall market is not sustainable over the long-term and therefore look to capture the aggregate returns of the total market.
-Passive investing is known for having low cost investment holdings with wide diversification due to the hundreds or thousands of companies that are represented in their given index.
+Passive investing is used by advisors who believe that trying to outperform the overall market is not sustainable over the long-term.
+These advisors look to capture the aggregate returns of the total market.

-Other financial advisors prefer to use an active investment approach, where they actively buy and sell investments with the goal of beating overall market performance.
-Active investing usually involves purchasing individual stocks, bonds, and alternative investments.
-Performance can vary dramatically depending on the advisor’s luck and skill, with potentially higher client costs due to frequent trading and increased risk.
+Alternative, some advisors use an active investment approach, where they buy and sell investments with the goal of beating the stock market.
+Active investing involves purchasing individual stocks, bonds, and alternative investments.
+Performance can vary dramatically depending on the advisor’s luck and skill, with potentially higher costs due to trading and risk.

 8. What Tax Hit Do I Face If I Invest with You?